Chrysler: 2021–present: Stellantis

-On December 21, 2020, the European Commission approved the merger between Fiat Chrysler Automobiles (FCA), the owner of FCA US, LLC, and PSA Group (Peugeot Société Anonyme), with minimal conditions.
+On December 21, 2020, the European Commission approved the merger between FCA and PSA Group with minimal conditions.
 Shareholders approved the deal on January 4, 2021, and the merger was finalized on January 16, 2021, with FCA US now part of a new entity: Stellantis.

-Stellantis N.V. shares began trading under the symbol “STLA” on the Milan Stock Exchange and Euronext Paris on January 18, followed by the New York Stock Exchange on January 19, and on the New York Stock Exchange on 19 January.
+Stellantis shares began trading under the symbol “STLA” on the Milan Stock Exchange and Euronext Paris on January 18, and on the New York Stock Exchange on 19 January.
 For accounting purposes, PSA was designated the acquirer, and financial statements reflect PSA's historical performance.

-Under Tavares' leadership, Stellantis faced growing criticism over its cost-cutting strategy, declining sales, and strained relations with key stakeholders.
+Under Carlos Tavares' leadership, Stellantis faced growing criticism over its cost-cutting strategy, declining sales, and strained relations with key stakeholders.
 Tavares implemented aggressive restructuring measures, including job cuts and strict control over product development, which some analysts blamed for delays in launching new models and weakening brand performance, particularly at Stellantis North America.
 U.S. dealers expressed concern about rising inventories and brand mismanagement, while the United Auto Workers criticized the company over job cuts and halted investment plans.
 In 2024, Stellantis reported a 70% drop in net profit, with global shipments and U.S. market share declining significantly.
-Amid internal friction with the board and worsening financial performance, Carlos Tavares resigned in December 2024, two years before his contract was set to expire.
+Amid internal friction with the board and worsening financial performance, Tavares resigned in December 2024, two years before his contract was set to expire.

-In February 2024, Chrysler unveiled a concept for its first electric vehicle, the Chrysler Halcyon, a battery-electric sedan.

-On 28 May 2025, the board of Stellantis unanimously appointed Antonio Filosa, a longtime executive who had led Stellantis operations in North and South America, as CEO, effective 23 June 2025.
+On May 28, 2025, the board of Stellantis unanimously appointed Antonio Filosa, a longtime executive who had led Stellantis operations in North and South America, as CEO starting June 23.
 Filosa is expected to place renewed emphasis on the North American market.
 However, the majority of its management team remains based in Europe.
-Following the appointment of new CEO Filosa, formerly COO of Stellantis North America, Stellantis announced on June 10, 2025, that he will be based in Auburn Hills, Michigan.
-His predecessor, Carlos Tavares, former CEO of PSA Group, was based in Europe and regularly worked remotely from his Portuguese property.
+Following the appointment of Filosa, formerly COO of Stellantis North America, Stellantis announced on June 10, 2025, that he would be based in Auburn Hills, Michigan.
+His predecessor, Carlos Tavares, former CEO of PSA, was based in Europe and regularly worked remotely from his Portuguese property.
 He was considered by some to have insufficient presence in the United States.

-On 14 October 2025, Stellantis North America announces an investment of $13 billion to strengthen its growth in the United States over the next four years.
+On October 14, 2025, Stellantis announced an investment of $13 billion to strengthen its growth in the United States over the next four years.
 The company claims this is its largest investment in its century-long history in the United States.
 The Belvidere, Illinois, plant will reopen for production of two new Jeep Cherokee and Jeep Compass vehicles.
 The company also said it will create more than 5,000 manufacturing jobs in four Midwestern U.S. states.

+On May 20, 2026, Stellantis and British luxury carmaker Jaguar Land Rover signed a memorandum of understanding to "explore synergies in areas such as product and technology development" within the United States.